Fuzzy Dark Matter and the Impact of Core--Halo Diversity on Its Particle Mass Constraints: Data and Analysis

 \section{Data and Analysis}

 Table \ref{Tab:observational_data} presents the observational properties of the eight dSphs analyzed in this study: Carina, Draco, Fornax, Leo I, Leo II, Sculptor, Sextans, and Ursa Minor.
-The table includes columns for the galaxy name, central photometric coordinates (Right Ascension and Declination), the number of stars in the kinematic sample, heliocentric distance, projected half-light radius, systemic velocities, and associated references.
+The table includes columns for the galaxy name, central photometric coordinates (R.A and decl.), the number of stars in the kinematic sample, heliocentric distance, projected half-light radius, systemic velocities, and associated references.
 For the purposes of this analysis, the projected half-light radius and systemic velocities are treated as fixed input parameters.

 The stellar kinematic samples employed in this study are drawn from the literature.
-For the Carina, Draco, Ursa Minor, Leo I, and Leo II dSphs, we adopt the spectroscopic data sets presented by \citet{Fabrizio2016, Walker2015, Spencer2018, Mateo2008}, and \citet{Spencer2017}, respectively.
+For Carina, Draco, Ursa Minor, Leo I, and Leo II dSphs, we adopt the spectroscopic datasets presented by \citet{Fabrizio2016, Walker2015, Spencer2018, Mateo2008}, and \citet{Spencer2017}, respectively.
 The kinematic data for Sextans, Sculptor, and Fornax are taken from \citet{Walker2009a, Walker2009b}.
-For each system, we retain only stars classified as members in the original analyses, and we do not attempt to redefine or re-evaluate the membership selection.
+For each system, we retain only stars classified as members in the original analyses, and we do not attempt to redefine or reevaluate the membership selection.
 The membership criteria, therefore, follow those adopted in the respective observational studies.

 We assume that stars behave as tracer particles within a gravitational potential dominated by dark matter, as dSphs are dark-matter dominated even in their inner regions \citep{McConnachie2012, BattagliaNipoti2022}.
 We further assume that the contribution of binary stars to the observed kinematics is minimal in dSphs\footnote{Despite being more dark matter dominated than dSphs, the low velocity dispersion in UFDs makes them more susceptible to contamination from unidentified binary stars \citep{McConnachie2010, Kirby2013, Kirby2017, Pianta2022, Chema2026}.
 Therefore, given the additional complexities in analyzing UFDs, this study is restricted to dSphs.} \citep{Minor2013, Spencer2017, Chema2023, Wang2023}.